 Declare a charge and its target before moving the model.
-A model requires line of sight to another model to target it (see "Line of Sight & Targeting" on p.
-34 for details).
+A model requires line of sight to another model to target it (see "Line of Sight & Targeting," p.
+36).
 After declaring a charge, the charging model turns to face any direction that will bring its target into its melee range when it moves, ignoring terrain, the distance to the charge target, and other models.
 The charging model then advances up to its current SPD plus 3" in that direction, in a straight line.
 The charging model cannot voluntarily stop its movement until its target is in its melee range, but after that point it can end this movement at any time.
 Once the charging model has the charge target in its melee range, it must keep the charge target in its melee range for the rest of the charge.
 The charging model stops if it contacts a model, an obstacle, or an obstruction or if it is pushed, slammed, thrown, or placed during its charge movement.
-If a model contacts a model, an obstacle, or an obstruction while charging but is able to move through it for some reason (such as a special rule on the model), the charging model does not stop but is still considered to have contacted the model, obstacle, or obstruction.
+If a model contacts a model, obstacle or obstruction while charging, but is able to move through it for whatever reason, the charging model does not stop but is still considered to have contacted the model, obstacle, or obstruction.
 At the end of the charge movement, the charging model turns to directly face its target.